(by the Memento Mori Crew)

 Really fun infested town-style level with a couple of cool fights and mapping tricks.
 The one-sided switch in the baron chapel surprised me, as did the demon trap, which caused me to forget about the switch in the floor.
 I also enjoyed the demon swarm in the yellow door building, but the highlight (to me) is how the entire exit room suddenly appears.
 I mean, I didn't think it would be that easy, and props to Dennis for an awesome reveal.

 |by Tom Mustaine|

-Very nice, coherent layout in an earth and brick theme, the main area dominated by a glut of water.
+A very nice, coherent layout in an earth and brick theme, where the main area is dominated by a glut of water.
 The fighting is a little cramped but nothing horrible and the portal traps are hardly threatening.
 You can play pretty fast and pretty loose and the final challenges fall under the ease of a handy plasma rifle, with loads of ammo scattered around the place.
 I like the fights in both key rooms, they stand out more than anything else.

 |by Florian Helmberger|

 Very fun town-style level with a number of buildings to conquer.
 My only real complaint besides the secret exit bug is that the level's exterior areas remain fairly empty and dull except for the huge slugfest for the red key, which was all told very fun.
 Other highlights include the "thick of it" opening of the map and the lost soul swarm triggered at the first building.
 I think the northeastern section of the map with its mini-mazes bogs the level down considerably but lucky me, I accidentally skipped it the first time, figuring that jumping onto the yellow key porch was the preferred method of ingress.